 Android TV Box is marketed as a device that allows you to stream music and view online videos (mainly free movies, TV shows and live sports) on your regular TV.
 The device connects to the Internet through an Ethernet cable or Wifi connection.
-At the same time, it connects to your TV via a HDMI or RCA AV cable.
-You can then navigate its Android based media centre menu on your TV screen to access desired media for viewing or listening.
-Although the device is named as a “TV Box”, it can not be hooked up to a TV antenna since it does not come with a RF input.
+At the same time, it connects to your TV via an HDMI or RCA AV cable.
+You can then navigate its Android-based media centre menu on your TV screen to access desired media for viewing or listening.
+Although the device is named as a “TV Box”, it can not be hooked up to a TV antenna since it does not come with an RF input.

 What does the TICTID MXQ Android TV Box Package come with

 - Remote Control

 - Power Supply